emreatay993/MARS/STATUS_REPORT.md

-# MSUP Smart Solver Refactoring - Status Report
+# MARS Refactoring Status Report (Historical Snapshot)

+> **Note:** This report captures the mid-project state during the transition from the legacy MSUP Smart Solver to MARS.
+For the final state of the codebase, refer to `FINAL_SUMMARY.md` or `ARCHITECTURE.md`.

 **Date**: Current Session
 **Overall Progress**: 44% Complete (4 of 9 Phases)